About Brush Creek Ranch

 Stewardship

 At Brush Creek Ranch, our greenhouse emphasizes the importance of effectively stewarding the resources in our care.
-To prevent wasting water or raising an over-abundance of crops, we utilize water filtration systems such as hydroponics to reduce our usage of water by 80% (compared to traditional farming methods), and meticulously plan ahead of time how much of a particular crop needs to be grown for that season.
+To prevent wasting water or raising an over-abundance of crops, we utilize water filtration systems such as hydroponics to reduce our usage of water by 80% (compared to traditional farming methods) and meticulously plan ahead of time how much of a particular crop needs to be grown for that season.
 In the event of a surplus of fruits or vegetables, we offer them to local restaurants.
 Any leftover plant waste is then used for our own fertilizer and composting.
 In-floor heat and shading/energy curtains also reduce the need for cooling and heating, lowering gas consumption – all in an effort to effectively steward our resources well.

 Philanthropy

 Through a series of enrichment programs, Brush Creek Ranch is able to invest in the lives of people all over the world.
 The Big Shoulders Fund, Staddle Camp, and Outdoors Bound give students the opportunity to engage in fun, educational activities.
 The Corbett Medical Foundation seeks to support, empower, and bring awareness to medical-related causes.
-We’re absolutely honored to have a hand in supporting noble causes such as these, and look forward to creating cherished memories in the process.
+We’re absolutely honored to have a hand in supporting noble causes such as these and look forward to creating cherished memories in the process.

 Stay Informed